When you buy real estate, you expect it to appreciate over time so that it is worth more than you paid for it when you are ready to sell.

 As you can see from the chart above, the crazy appreciation we saw during the housing bubble years followed by a drastic decrease in sale prices has resulted in housing prices on track for what they would have been if there had never been a housing bubble.

 Of course, that doesn’t help people who purchased homes or pulled the equity out of their home at the peak of the housing market who now can’t sell or refinance their home.

 You’ll hear me say it over and over on this website.

 You can’t look at national economic numbers to understand what is happening in your community.
 Every market is different and the national numbers only give you an average of what is happening all over the county.

-If you want to understand what is happening in St. Louis County, you need to look at housing prices from St. Louis home sales.
+If you want to understand what is happening in St. Louis City, you need to look at housing price trends from local home sales.

 SINGLE FAMILY HOMES:

 We don’t have access to local housing prices the 1990s or earlier, so I looked at the last 10 years.